C-O-M-M-A/rom-comma/docs/sphinx/source/pages/README.md

 # rom-comma

-**GaussianWithout2Pi Process Regression, Global Sensitivity Analysis and Reduced Order Modelling by COMMA Research at The University of Sheffield**
+**Gaussian Process Regression, Global Sensitivity Analysis and Reduced Order Modelling by COMMA Research at The University of Sheffield**

 ## installation
 Simply place the `romcomma` package in a folder included in your `PYTHONPATH` (e.g. `site-packages`).